 6. Electric Vehicles

 Recharging an electric forklift.

 Moving to an all-electric underground fleet will be a slow process, but it’s certainly in the works.
 The initial expense is high, prompting companies to think twice before purchasing, but electric vehicles provide a fairly quick return on the investment.
 Why?
-Operating expenses are low, and they’ve been proven to be more efficient than the traditional fleets.
+Operating expenses are low, and they’ve been proven to be more efficient than traditional fleets.
 Even better?
-Emissions are virtually non-existent, making electric vehicles a tempting choice for a world that’s growing ever-more concerned about pollutants.
+Emissions are virtually non-existent, making electric vehicles a tempting choice for a world that’s growing ever more concerned about pollutants.
 Some of the vehicles you’ll find in these electric fleets are boom trucks, LHDs, and mobile rock breakers.

 7. 3D Printing

 An object is printed by a 3D printer.

 An Australian mining company has been exploring the possibility of using a 3D printer to print replacement parts, utilizing fine metal powders.
 The printer is potentially capable of creating a ton of parts per day.
 Fortescue Metals Group is collaborating with printing experts on designing this machine with the hope of avoiding the need to stockpile parts or wait 12 to 18 months for replacement parts to be manufactured.
 Their main focus is on the parts in their processing plants that need to be replaced or are obsolete.
 By creating these parts on demand they’ll be able to avoid costly downtime and decrease the inventory of replacement parts on-site.
 They also like the freedom to redesign parts that aren’t working to their satisfaction.

 Their results are promising, but the project is still in its infancy.